-This fund might vary in volume as it would depend on your earning and choice.
-You can split your monthly earning into four parts.
+This fund might vary in volume as it would depend on your earnings and choice.
+You can split your monthly earnings into four parts.

 - 20% of your earnings should go to your long-term savings

-- 20% of the income should take care of the rents.
+- 20% of the income should take care of the rent.

 - 40 to 50% should meet the everyday expenses

 - 10 to 15% should meet your desires.

 It is only you who can find the right balance for expenses, on the basis of what your necessities and indulgences are.
 You should also decide whether you can at all afford to spend on things other than immediate necessities.
 Many realize the right way to handle expenditure when it is too late.
 But, if you start early, keeping track of your spending and keeping enough to manage different sectors, while also saving and investing enough for the future, you can indulge yourself in small pleasures now and then.